deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18451/index.md

 > </details>

-> This table presents the statistics of the Skywork Reward Preference 80K dataset, including the number of pairs, average number of tokens in prompts and responses, completion methods and annotators used for each dataset.
+> This table presents statistics for the Skywork Reward Preference 80K dataset used for reward modeling, including the number of pairs, average number of tokens in prompts and responses, and task completion annotator information.

 {{< table-caption >}}